WELCOME

 And my heavy heart is burdened with permanent potholes.

-So, at the suggestion of my professional development coach, I’m committing to dumping my pain and my perceptions on digital paper for the rest of the year.
+So, at the suggestion of my coach, I’m committing to dumping my pain and my perceptions on digital paper for the rest of the year.

 If you’re into perspective-shifting insights or Soul-searching stories that don’t sugarcoat the reality of living in an upside-down world, then I invite you to sit at the Hope and Hardships table, where our skins don’t divide us—they bind us.